avatao/blog.avatao.com/_posts/2017-9-27-Equifax-and-Apache-Struts.md

 If your software has 3rd party components as many applications today and you're not using one of the dependency checker tools, this could be the first step to secure your application.
 One example is [Snyk](https://snyk.io/) that continuously finds and fixes vulnerabilities in your dependencies.

+# Struts REST

 The second RCE vulnerability [CVE-2017-9805](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-9805) (discovered on **September 5, 2017**) was in a plugin called `Struts REST`.
-It allows attackers to post XML formatted data to application endpoints.
+It allows attackers to post **XML formatted data to application endpoints**.
 The XML format is supported by a library called **XStream**, which can be used for serialization (converting data structures or objects into a format that can be stored or transmitted and reconstructed later) as well.
-That means, a specially crafted XML input could be translated into a malicious Java object and the code of the attacker will be executed.
+That means, a **specially crafted XML input could be translated into a malicious Java object** and the code of the attacker will be executed.
-You might think the web-application is vulnerable only if it is used with XML, but this is not the case.
-Struts REST is poorly configured by default, so installing this plugin makes the application vulnerable - even the `struts2-rest-showcase.war` official example application is exploitable.
+You might think the web-application is vulnerable only if it is used with XML, but this is not the case. **Struts REST** is poorly configured by default, so installing this plugin makes the application vulnerable - even the `struts2-rest-showcase.war` official example application is exploitable.

 You are wrong if you think you have to be a hardcore hacker to launch successful attacks against vulnerable Apache Struts instances.
-Exploiting public vulnerabilities is often just about parameterizing a python script with a URL.
+Exploiting public vulnerabilities is often just about **parameterizing a python script with a URL**.

 **Test your hacking skills in our newest challenge and see how easy is to compromise servers running Apache Struts < 2.5.13 web-applications.** You will also find potential remedies and countermeasures to explain defense against this attack.
 [Access challenge](https://platform.avatao.com/paths/2bf3c9cb-f759-4915-9a2f-f30164c45fce/challenges/0ba77e1c-d415-4951-b547-6d2b142a010a)

+# XML generated XStream

 It's hard to implement deserialization securely, because after the serialized data is processed its code has already executed. **XStream** is very honest about it as you can see in their [Security Aspects](http://x-stream.github.io/security.html):